All Episodes

 It only looks like negotiation.

-Here's what it really is.
+Here's what it is: he's changing reality.

 He's changing reality.